semrush/intergalactic/website/docs2/components/dropdown-menu/dropdown-menu.md

 You can add an icon to the right of an item for an additional action.

-@table-caption Button inside the item cases of use
+Table: Button inside the item cases of use

 | Case          | Appearance example                        | Description                                                                                                                                                                                                                                      |
 | ------------- | ----------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |